tsyesika/PyPump/docs/gettingstarted/tutorial.rst

 your first time, you need to authenticate this client::

     >>> from pypump import PyPump, Client
+    >>> from pypump.utils import simple_verifier
     >>> client = Client(
     ...     webfinger="mizbunny@example.org",
     ...     type="native", # Can be "native" or "web"
     ...     name="Test.io"
     ...     )
-    >>> pump = PyPump(client=client) # prints out instructions for verifying
+    >>> pump = PyPump(client=client, verifier_callback=simple_verifier) # prints out instructions for verifying
     >>> client_credentials = pump.get_registration() # will return [<key>, <secret>, <expirey>]
     >>> client_tokens = pump.get_token() # [<token>, <secret>]

-The PyPump call will try to verify with OAuth, You may wish to override how it asks for authentication.
-PyPump by default writes to standard out a URL for the user to click and reads in from standard in for a verification code presented by the webserver.
+The PyPump call will try to verify with OAuth.
+You may wish to change how it asks for authentication.
+PyPump's ``simple_verifier`` by default writes to standard out a URL for the user to click and reads in from standard in for a verification code presented by the webserver.

 You should store the client credentials and tokens somewhere but ensure you store them somewhere safe with this information anyone can access the